THE LAW OF KNOWLEDGE

 You are what you value.

-Every time I fly Aero, and as usual there is a delayed flight (oops), I look around the airport lobby and I notice how most Nigerians ping, listen to music, chat and sleep.
+Every time I fly Aero, and as usual there is a delayed flight (oops), I look around the airport lobby and I notice how most Nigerians listen to music, chat and sleep.
 And the white man always reads.

 Success isn’t hard, its just hidden.